lucylow/En_francais_si_vous_plait-/README.md

 ---

-# Technical Translation Model and Test Sets

-* Fully pretrained model
-  * **wmt14.en-fr.fconv-cuda.tar.bz2:** Pre-trained model for WMT14 English-French including vocabularies

-* Test sets for model
-  * **wmt14.en-fr.newstest2014.tar.bz2:** newstest2014 test set for WMT14 English-French
-  * **wmt14.en-fr.ntst1213.tar.bz2:** newstest2012 and newstest2013 test sets for WMT14 English-French

----

-# Train New French-English Model
+# Technical Train the French-English Model

 **Pre-process the French-English corpus on terminal**